sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 In these teams, developers look at software code written by colleagues and try to insert new components.
 They combine parts, borrow tools and recipes, and build an extended collection of solutions to run digital government solutions.

-Inner source (the creation of working cultures based on open principles and share code within the organization) will be promoted, to bring teams closer to working in the open and encourage sharing and reuse within the organisation.
+Inner source (the creation of working cultures based on open principles and share code within the organization) will be promoted, to bring teams closer to working in the open and encourage sharing and reuse within the organization.
 This is a step towards opening up more projects as open source code and sharing them with the outside world.

 ### Share